marialyck/SocialGraphs/index.md

 ![Image of Yaktocat](img/guccimane/guccimane_wordcloud_wiki.png)

-_Fig x.x: Wordcloud of information from artits Major Lazer's Wikipedia page._
+_Fig x.x: Wordcloud of information from artits Gucci Mane's Wikipedia page._

 The top 10 wordcounts are illustrated into a graph figure x.x.